bhk/rio/concepts.md

   directly enhances the readability of the names, and further improves readability by reducing the need for line breaking.

+- Display large number literals with a [thin space]( https://en.wikipedia.org/wiki/Thin_space) separating digit groups.
+This yields the readability benefits of an explicit separator, like `_` in Rust, without embedding locale-specific representations in the source code.

 - Automatically wrap long lines to the width of the window, breaking at at the lowest-precedence operators first.
 This ensures readability across different window and font sizes, especially if code is viewed in different